Dallin Leavitt: Oakland / Las Vegas Raiders

 Leavitt signed with the Oakland Raiders as an undrafted free agent on May 14, 2018, after participating in a rookie minicamp on a tryout basis.
 He was cut by the Raiders at the end of training camp and subsequently re-signed to the team's practice squad on September 2, 2018.
 Leavitt was promoted to the Raiders' active roster on December 24, 2018, before the team's Monday night game against the Denver Broncos after an injury to cornerback Daryl Worley.
-Leavitt made his NFL debut that night in the Raiders' 27–14 win, playing 12 snaps on special teams and making a tackle.
+Leavitt made his NFL debut that night in the Raiders 27–14 win, playing 12 snaps on special teams and making a tackle.

-Leavitt made the Raiders' 53-man roster out of training camp for the 2019 season.
+Leavitt made the Raiders 53-man roster out of training camp for the 2019 season.
 He played in 15 games, mostly on special teams, and made 10 total tackles.

 Leavitt re-signed on a one-year contract with the Raiders on April 16, 2020.
 He was waived on September 15, 2020, and re-signed to the practice squad two days later.
 He was promoted back to the active roster on October 2, 2020.

 Leavitt signed a one-year contract extension with the Raiders on March 8, 2021.
 He was released on July 20, 2022.

 Green Bay Packers

 On July 25, 2022, Leavitt was signed by the Green Bay Packers.

+He was re-signed on April 4, 2023.
+Leavitt was released on November 20, 2023.

+Denver Broncos

+On November 28, 2023, Leavitt was signed to the Denver Broncos practice squad.
+He was released on December 19, 2023.